-So if you want a break from all that information, how about scheduling in a 30-minute running session?
+So if you want a break from all that information, how about scheduling a 30-minute running session?

 Ok, maybe don't play too hard, but planning to see friends or family on your breaks means you have something to look forward to and can act as a reward for all that hard work.
-If you pursue hobbies you'd do normally and schedule in activities like playing sport or going to the cinema, it also gives your brain a bit of time off so you won't suffer from information overload.
+If you pursue hobbies you'd do normally and schedule activities like playing sport or going to the cinema, it also gives your brain a bit of time off so you won't suffer from information overload.
 If you are feeling a bit stressed, you could think about trying yoga or meditation.